 Geoffrey Copeland CBE

-Skillset and experience A physicist and former Vice-Chancellor and Rector of the University of Westminster from January 1996 until July 2007.
+A physicist and former Vice-Chancellor and Rector of the University of Westminster from January 1996 until July 2007.
 Previous positions also held include Vice-President of Universities and Chair of its England and Northern Ireland Council, Chair of the Universities and Colleges Employers Association, Trustee of Council for Industry and Higher Education, Vice-Chair of London Higher, Board member of the Office of the Independent Adjudicator for Higher Education and other education bodies including TECs.
 Vice Chair of Harrow Tertiary College and Chair of the HEFCE Sustainable Development in Higher Education Steering Group from 2006 until 2012.
 A former Trustee of the Helena Kennedy Foundation and former Governor of University of Bedfordshire.
 Geoffrey was awarded a CBE in the 2007 Queen’s Birthday Honours list for services to higher education.

 Following a series of university posts engaged in post-doctoral research, lecturing, and senior management in various universities in London.
 Since retirement Geoffrey has undertaken a number of consultancy projects for higher education including reviewing the governance structures of two higher education institutions.
 He has written a report for the Leadership Foundation for Higher Education on issues of good practice and challenges of university governance.